-This course introduces the student to agricultural practices utilized in the production of crop plants.
-Labs will give the student an opportunity to learn some of the skills and techniques involved in growing crops, both commercially and in research plots.
+A survey course to introduce students to the principles and practices involved in the production of crop plants.
+Labs will give the students an opportunity to become familiar with the skills and techniques involved in growing agronomic and horticultural crops.